jeromeetienne/threejs-inspector/README.md

 ## History
+- massive cleanup of the scene capture code
 - added range limit to material.opacity
 - added ability to create a texture from material popup menu
 - added export-in-console for material and geometry